joaothomazlemos/page-flip-detector/README.md

 # Highlights

-* Created a custom earlystopping class to save the best checkpoints weitghs states.
+* Created a custom early stopping class to save the best checkpoint weights states.
 * Created custom model with nn class from Pytorch
 * Used transfer learning technique with the light model of mobile Net v2
 * Achieved best results with the custom model over the mobile net